Wytamma/beastiary/docs/tutorial/security.md

 </div>

-!!! note
+!!! warning

-    If using beastiary on a shared computer (e.g. a HPC) disabling security will enable other users to log into your beastiary session and thus access files in your account.
+    If you are using beastiary on a shared computer (e.g. a HPC) disabling security will enable other users to log into your beastiary session and thus access files in your account.

 ## User defined token